 \subsection{Comparisons to \textsc{pPXF} full spectral fitting code}

-Apart from the two fitting methods discussed in the main text, we test our CSP measurements by running another independent code \textsc{pPXF} \citep{Cappellari2017}, which fits for linear combinations of different SSPs to account for complex SFHs in galaxies.
+Apart from the two fitting methods discussed in the main text, we test our CSP measurements by running another independent code, \textsc{pPXF} \citep{Cappellari2017}, which fits for linear combinations of different SSPs to account for complex SFHs in galaxies.
 For simplicity, $\alpha$-enhancement is not included.
 We use the SSP models from the E-MILES library \citep{Vazdekis2016}, generated from the BaSTI isochrones \citep{Pietrinferni2004} and Kroupa \citep{Kroupa2001} IMF\@.
 The metallicities and ages of the templates range from $-2.27$ to 0.4~dex and 0.03 to 14~Gyr, respectively.
 Because the SSP models assume solar-scaled abundances, the metallicity [M/H] can be interpreted as [Fe/H].
 Regularization is used to address some of the deficiencies in \textsc{pPXF}: that it does not necessarily return unique solutions, and that it is very sensitive to the noise in data due to the vast parameter space explored in fitting.
 The mass- and light-weighted stellar population parameters can be computed from the weights of each SSP component returned by \textsc{pPXF}.

 The mass- and light-weighted [Fe/H] are $-1.033\pm 0.079$ and $-1.026\pm 0.08$, respectively, consistent with the metallicities measured from other methods.
-The uncertainties are calculated as the weighted variance of ages and metallicities of each SSP component.
-On the other hand, the mass- and light-weighted ages are both $9.96\pm 0.01$~Gyr, higher than the SFH-based age measured by \citet{Weisz2014} but similar to the mass-weighted age derived in \texttt{alf} full mode that also uses CSP models.
-The results suggest that stellar age estimates from integrated light spectroscopy depend more heavily than metallicity estimates on the assumed SFH\@.
+The uncertainties are calculated as the weighted variance of the ages and metallicities of each SSP component.
+On the other hand, the mass- and light-weighted ages are both $9.96\pm 0.01$~Gyr, higher than the SFH-based age measured by \citet{Weisz2014} but similar to the mass-weighted age derived in \texttt{alf} full mode, which also uses CSP models.
+The results suggest that stellar age estimates from integrated-light spectroscopy depend more heavily than metallicity estimates on the assumed SFH\@.